Shivam-Web3/hardhat-fund-contract/README.md

 # Hardhat Fund Me Project

 This is a basic solidity-hardhat crowd funding project built by learning through FCC (Patrick Collins).
-It can be deployed on any network, testnet etc and anyone can fund and owner can withdraw through it.
+It can be deployed on any network, testnet, hardhat etc and anyone can fund and owner can withdraw through it.
 Checkout the frontend deployed on rinkeby.

 Try running some of the following tasks: